Monday, January 27, 2025

 As you can see from these results, you must test each load you are considering for your home defense shotgun in your gun.
 Ideally, shoot five shots at each distance until you determine the maximum acceptable range for your shotgun using that load.
 With the 20 gauge, I started at ten yards because previous testing with other 20 gauge loads demonstrated failures at that distance.
 If you see a failure at a given distance, you do not need to test at greater distances.
 I consider the Vang Comp 590's maximum acceptable range with this load to be fifteen yards while the standard 590's to be twenty yards.
 (Note: The Vang Comp system is designed to work with standard wads and generally do not do as well with the FLITECONTROL® wad.)

 Overall, I think that Federal's Premium 20 gauge load with a FLITECONTROL® wad lived up to its bigger brother’s reputation and performed well out to fifteen yards.
 Is that range a limitation?
 It is not for me, my maximum potential engagement difference in my house is twelve yards.
-Your circumstances may vary.
+Obviously, your circumstances may vary.
 Federal's Premium 20 gauge #2 buckshot load will now be the go to round for my 20 gauge home defense shotguns.

 Why chose a shotgun for home defense?